Questions we are asked most often by researchers in George IV Bridge Building:

-You can take writing materials, paper and books.
-Bags bigger than A4 size and other items (such as food, drink and highlighter pens) must be left in lockers at the foot of the main staircase.
+You can take pencils, paper and books.
+Bags bigger than A4 size and other items (such as food, drink and pens) must be left in lockers on the ground floor.
 For more details, see:

 You need a £1 coin for a locker.
-There is a change machine beside the lockers.
+There is a change machine near the lockers.
 We sell locker tokens for £1 at Reader Registration.

 3. Can I use my laptop computer?

 You can use your laptop computer in designated areas in the reading rooms.

 4. How do I get to the reading rooms?

 Take the main staircase or lift up to the Issue Hall and reading rooms.
 Show your library card at the security turnstile.

 Please keep your library card with you at all times.
 You will be asked to show it each time you enter the Library and at the Issue Desk.

 5. Can anyone help me with my enquiry?